jedbur/jedbur.github.io/_pages/about.md

 Aside from my research, I teach the Physics IA course at Emmanuel College, Cambridge and also [offer private tutoring.](/tutoring)

+*Pictured: me at the Fasori Evangélikus Gimnázium in Budapest - the school attended by Wigner, Haar and Von Neumann in the 20<sup>th</sup> century.*

+&nbsp;

 ***